Relevant barriers to communication

 The communication process model is a framework for understanding how communication works.
 It consists of the following steps:

-Decoding: Pilots may not have decoded Boeing’s messages about the MCAS correctly.
+- Decoding: The receiver may not decode the message correctly.
 This can happen for a variety of reasons, such as language barriers, cultural differences, and personal biases.